codefresh-io/docs.codefresh.io/_docs/runtime/installation.md

   To skip these tests, pass the `--skip-cluster-checks` flag.

 #### Runtime prerequisites
-Before you install the CSDP runtime, verify that:
+Before you start installing the CSDP runtime, verify that:
-* Your deployment conforms to our [system requirements]({{site.baseurl}}/docs/runtime/requirements)
+* Your deployment conforms to our [system requirements]({{site.baseurl}}/docs/runtime/requirements).

-* You have Personal Access Tokens (PATs):
-  * Git runtime token: Authenticates to the Git installation repo that you will create or select during runtime installation.
+* You have a Git runtime token: Authenticates to the Git installation repo that you will create or select during runtime installation.
-  * Git access token: Required for Git-based actions in CSDP.

-  To create a Git token, see [Creating a personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
+  To create a Git token, see [Creating a personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token){:target="\_blank"}.
   > When you create the Git token for runtime installation, set the correct expiration date and scope:
    Expiration: Default is `30 days`
    Scope: `repo` and `admin-repo.hook`

 #### Runtime installation flags